sharetiles/.github/profile/README.md

 </p>

 <p>
-  We’re currently in the research phase and are open to early conversations around a pre-seed or angel round.
-  If you'd like to connect, drop by the #tiles channel in the
+  We're currently in the research phase and exploring opportunities for a pre-seed or angel round.
+If you'd like to connect, drop by the <strong>#tiles</strong> channel in the
   <a href="https://userandagents.com/" target="_blank" rel="noopener noreferrer">User &amp; Agents</a>
   community or <a href="mailto:hello@tiles.run">email us at hello@tiles.run</a>.
 </p>